koinos/koinos-docs/drafts/resources/RESOURCE_INVENTORY.md

 - Public wallet entries: Kondor, Tangem, and the community-maintained `kcli` command-line wallet with explicit source/dependency limitations.
 Koinos CLI is a developer-tool cross-reference.
-- Public explorer entries: Koinosblocks and Koinscan for mainnet.
+- Public explorer entries: Koinosblocks, KoinosScan, and Koinscan for mainnet.
   The official current-public-testnet repository is linked as the network authority because no current public-testnet explorer was verified.
 - Public ecosystem entries: KoinDX, Vortex Bridge, Koin Krew, Fogata, BurnKoin, Koinos One, and Teleno.
 - Public developer entries: Koilib, the AssemblyScript SDK and CLI, the C++ SDK,